What is Solana and How Does it Work?

 What Are the Key Features of the Solana Blockchain?

-Lightning-fast and inexpensive transactions, powered by the Proof-of-History cryptographic clock and Tower BFT consensus mechanism
+• Low-cost transactions: Solana offers lightning-fast and inexpensive transactions, thanks to its Proof-of-History (PoH) cryptographic clock and Tower BFT consensus mechanism, ensuring efficient processing.

 How Does Solana Compare With Other Blockchains?